 Chris Sabo did in 1988.
 Bored with his free time and short of money, he started "flipping burgers," as he put it, until the Reds found out and made him quit.
 Sabo had another surprise for the Reds – he not only made the jump from AAA, he became the starting third baseman and a World Series hero with nine hits, two homers and five RBI in the sweep of the A's.

 Some legends are made off the field, as the late, beloved clubhouse manager, Bernie Stowe, told Reds baseball author John Erardi.
-Now a WCPO contributor, Erardi recounted one of Stowe's stories in an article on WCPO.com after Stowe's death last year.
+Erardi recounted one of Stowe's stories in an article on WCPO.com after Stowe's death.

-Besides that, though, watching the video takes you to a different era.
-In those days, the Reds' practice facility (next to Tampa's now demolished football stadium) looks like a spartan high school field, with highway traffic driving by and chain-link fences that appear to hold in the smattering of fans instead of holding people out.
+Spring Training then looks a lot different than Spring Training now.
+In 1975, the Reds' practice facility (next to Tampa's now demolished football stadium) looks like a spartan high school field, with highway traffic driving by and chain-link fences that appear to hold in the smattering of fans instead of holding people out.
 It was cold on the day this video was shot – spectators are wearing jackets and coats despite the bright sun.

 For the most part, sunny Tampa was a welcoming spring home for the Reds for more than 50 years (1931-42 and 1946-1987), interrupted only by travel restrictions during WWII.
 Except for the IU years, the Reds trained in Florida from 1923 to 2009.